 Conclusion

-Adopting payroll best practices is not optional but essential for Kenyan businesses seeking long-term growth and stability.
+Adopting these payroll best practices is not optional but essential for Kenyan businesses seeking long-term growth and stability.
 Accurate, efficient, and compliant payroll management contributes to employee satisfaction, regulatory compliance, and overall business success.
 Leveraging technological advancements such as cloud-based solutions, regular training, robust internal controls, and transparent communication positions your payroll management system for sustained excellence.